bluedavis/terraform-beginner-bootcamp-2023/README.md

 We can print an env var using echo eg. `echo $VARIABLE`

-#### Scoping of ENv Vars
+#### Scoping of Env Vars

 When you open a new bash terminal in VSCode it will not be aware of env vars set in another window.
-To persist env vars across all furture terminals.
+To persist env vars across all future terminals.
 You need to set env vars in your bash profile. eg. `.bash_profile`

 #### Persisting Env Vars in Gitpod

 Gitpod has default env vars set for every workspace.
 To set new env vars in Gitpod and have them persist across all your future workspaces follow this, please see [this](https://www.gitpod.io/docs/configure/projects/environment-variables).

-`env | grep GITPOD` - lists all default Gitpod env vars `gp env VARIABLE` - set a varaible in gitpod
+`env | grep GITPOD` - lists all default Gitpod env vars `gp env VARIABLE` - set a variable in gitpod
 `echo VARIABLE` - (create a new workspace to view newly set env vars